The first cohomology, derivations and the reductivity of a (meromorphic open-string) vertex algebra: Application to the reductivity of vertex algebras

 for $v\in V$, where $w\in W$ is of weight $0$ and satisfies $D_{M}w=0$.
 On the other hand, a zero-mode derivation is a linear map $g_{w}$ from $V$ to $W$ defined by

-for $v\in V$, where $w\in W$ is of weight $1$ and satisfies $Y_{M}^{1}(v, z)w-Y_{M}^{2}(v, z)w\in M[[z]$.
-The condition $\hat{H}_{\infty}^{1}(V, M)=0$ is now equivalent to the statement that every derivation $f$ from $V$ to $M$ is of the sum of derivations of the forms $f_{w}$ and $g_{w}$ as above (certainly with different $w$'s). } \end{rema}
+for $v\in V$, where $w\in W$ is of weight $1$ and satisfies $Y_{M}^{1}(v, z)w-Y_{M}^{2}(v, z)w\in M[z, z^{-1}]$.
+The condition $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ is now equivalent to the statement that every derivation $f$ from $V$ to $M$ is of the sum of derivations of the forms $f_{w}$ and $g_{w}$ as above (certainly with different $w$'s). } \end{rema}

-The remark above provides a practical method to determine whether $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ when $V$ is a grading-restricted vertex algebra (in particular, a vertex operator algebra).
-But in Theorem \ref{va}, only left $V$-modules satisfying the composability condition are completely reducible.
+The remark above provides a method to determine whether $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ when $V$ is a grading-restricted vertex algebra (in particular, a vertex operator algebra).
+But this method is practical only if we know all bimodules, not just those modules for which the right module structure is obtained from the left module structure using the skew-symmetry.
+These will have to be studied in future papers.

+In Theorem \ref{va}, only left $V$-modules satisfying the composability condition are completely reducible.
 We now show that in the case that $V$ has a nice vertex subalgebra, this condition holds for every grading-restricted left $V$-module.
 Certainly the existence of such a vertex subalgebra is a very strong condition.
 But that this condition follows from the existence of such a vertex subalgebra is an evidence that this condition is a natural and important condition.
 More importantly, our proof below uses the theory of intertwining operators and the tensor category theory for module categories for grading-restricted vertex algebras satisfying suitable conditions.
 This use reveals the deep connection between the cohomology theory and the theory of intertwining operators or the tensor category theory.